St. George, UT- Song Gao, 51, passed away 01/06/2020 in Ephraim, Utah.

 Song Gao grew up Atheist in China, but converted to Christianity while in the states.
 The remainder of his life was spent dedicated to the principles that he adopted from Christianity.
 This was evident in the difference that he made in the lives of those that he interacted with.
 He always did his best to keep everyone happy even if it was at his own expense.
 He was a very selfless man that had an impact on many people’s lives.
 He had such love for all of his relationships with other people.
 Heaven got a little better when Song passed from this life and all those who interacted with him will be better for having known him.

 He is survived by his wife: Aining Jiang; children: Adam Gao and Angela Gao, sister: Hao Gao

 Funeral services will be Saturday January 18, 2020 at 2:00pm at the Bloomington Hills 4th Ward LDS Chapel located at 750 Fort Pierce Dr, St. George, UT 84790.
 Visitation will be from 1:00-1:45PM prio to services at the same location.
 Interment will be at Tonaquint Cemetery, under the direction of McMillan Mortuary 435-688-8880

-To send flowers to Song's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Song Gao, please visit our floral store.